cirex-web/cirex-web/README.md

 Frontend dev for the most part.
 (React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P

 > [!NOTE]
+> This moment is the youngest you’ll ever be.
+It’s a moment your future-selves will wish they could have back.
+Don’t waste it scrolling through posts you won’t even remember tomorrow.

+> [!NOTE]
 > That which exists is better than that which does not exist.
 Therefore an imperfect product that actually exists must be better than endlessly tweaking hypothetical shit to perfection.

 > [!NOTE]